nikitas-theo/pcl/readme.md

 -------------------
 Special thanks to:
-* [Lykourgos Mastorou](https://github.com/lykmast) for the many invaluable discussions during this project.
+* [Lykmast](https://github.com/lykmast) for the many invaluable discussions during this project.
 * [Petros Tzathas](https://github.com/pettza) for all the help during my studies on programming languages
 * [Christos Serafeidis](https://github.com/chriserafi) for co-starting the project and work on semantic analysis.